-Senator Casey has voted to provide billions for tax cuts to encourage businesses to hire workers and he voted for legislation that provided tens of billions in capital for small businesses to expand their operations.
-And he has been a strong critic of unfair trade policies that put American manufacturing at a disadvantage.
-He has repeatedly pushed for the U.S. government to take stronger action against China in response to the undervaluing of its currency and other policies that result in American job loss.
+As a member of the Finance Committee, Senator Casey has made it his top priority to create Pennsylvania jobs and grow the U.S. economy.
+Senator Casey has introduced legislation to make it easier for small businesses to plan for capital investments that are vital to job creation and voted to provide billions for tax cuts to encourage businesses to hire workers.
+He has continuously fought against unfair trade policies that put American manufacturing at a disadvantage.
+He has pushed for the U.S. government to take stronger action against China in response to the undervaluing of its currency and other policies that result in American job loss.
 He also voted for legislation to eliminate tax incentives corporations receive to send U.S. jobs overseas.

 To increase pressure on Iran, Senator Casey introduced the bipartisan Iran Sanctions Enabling Act, which would authorize the divestment of public pension money from companies doing business in Iran’s oil and natural gas sector.
 Senator Casey also cosponsored the Iran Refined Petroleum Sanctions Act to strengthen the President’s ability to impose sanctions on companies that help Iran import or develop refined petroleum.
 Both measures are now law.

-Casey serves on five Senate committees: Finance; Health, Education, Labor and Pensions; Agriculture, Nutrition, and Forestry; the Special Committee on Aging and the Joint Economic Committee.
+Casey serves on five Senate committees: Finance; Health, Education, Labor and Pensions; Agriculture, Nutrition, and Forestry; the Special Committee on Aging; and the Joint Economic Committee.

-Born and raised in Scranton, Pennsylvania, Bob Casey, 53, graduated from The College of the Holy Cross in 1982 and spent the following year teaching fifth grade and coaching eighth grade basketball in inner city Philadelphia for the Jesuit Volunteer Corps.
+Born and raised in Scranton, Pennsylvania, Bob Casey graduated from The College of the Holy Cross in 1982 and spent the following year teaching fifth grade and coaching eighth grade basketball in inner city Philadelphia for the Jesuit Volunteer Corps.
 He received his law degree from Catholic University in 1988 and entered the practice of law in Scranton.

 Casey and his wife, Terese, were married in 1985 and live in Scranton.
 They have four daughters: Elyse, Caroline, Julia and Marena.
 Casey is the eldest son of the late Governor Robert P. Casey and his wife, Ellen.
 Throughout his public career, Bob Casey has been guided by the legacy of his father, and the principle that: "All public service is a trust, given in faith and accepted in honor."